 To our considerable surprise, the Statistics Notes began to be cited.
-Some have been very highly cited; in January 2010 the highest was the Note on the Bonferroni correction, with 634 citations.
-The distribution of the number of citations achieved per note is shown in Figure 3.
+We had hoped people might read them, but expected readers to throw them away afterwards.
+Some notes have been very highly cited; in July 2010 the highest was the note on the Bonferroni correction, with 681 citations.
+The number of citations achieved per note, by year of publication, is shown in Figure 3.

 Figure 3.
-Distribution of citation numbers for Statistics Notes, January 2010
+Number of citations of Statistics Notes, by year of publication

-The mean number of citations per note was 98, median 67.
-I think that this is a very high number of citations for what are short educational pieces containing no original material.
-If Statistics Notes were an author, the Hirsch h index would be 37, i.e. the 37th most highly cited statistics note has 37 or more citations.
-Altogether, the 55 published Statistics Notes have more than 5,000 citations.

-As would be expected, older notes tend to have more citations than recent ones, as Figure 4 shows.
+The mean number of citations per note is 115, median 74.
+We think that this is a very high number of citations for short educational pieces containing no original material.
+If Statistics Notes were an author, its Hirsch h index would be 37, i.e. the 37th most highly cited statistics note has 37 or more citations.
+Altogether, the 55 published Statistics Notes have 6,337 citations.
+As might be expected, older notes tend to have more citations than recent ones, as Figure 3 shows.